materialsproject/pymatgen-db/README.rst

 install pymatgen-db using easy_install or pip.
 Otherwise, these packages should be available on `PyPI <http://pypi.python.org>`_.

-1. Python 2.7+ required.
-New default modules such as json are used, as well as new unittest features in Python 2.7.
+1. Python 2.7+ or 3.5+ required.
-2. pymatgen 2.5+, including all dependencies associated with it.
+2. Pymatgen 4+, including all dependencies associated with it.
 Please refer to the `pymatgen docs <http://pythonhosted.org//pymatgen>`_ for detailed installation instructions.
-3. pymongo 2.4+: For interfacing with MongoDb.
+3. Pymongo 3.3+: For interfacing with MongoDb.
 4. MongoDB 2.2+: Get it at the `MongoDB`_ website.

 Usage